itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-adda.rst

 Setting analog output values
 ============================
 A/D converters can also be used to apply analog output voltage to the specified output ports.
-This example shows with the MeasurementCompting adda plugin how to do so.
+This example shows with the MeasurementComputing adda plugin how to do so.
 Depending on the plugin and devices.
 This may be possible by using voltage or digital values:

 .. code-block:: python
     :linenos: